tianzehu/PA-and-Section-Writeups/PA1-Gradenator-Writeup/README.md

     3. Right click on PA1Main.java --> Team --> Commit, move unstaged files
        that you want to commit into staged changes, put in a commit message, and then click commit and push.

-    4. Within 5-10 minutes, you should receive an email from Travis CI to your github email address letting you know that your current program is NOT passing the public test cases.
-However, if the program compiles in Eclipse, then it should compile with the grading script.

 ## Testing your program